cloudflare/workers-docs/content/tutorials/deploy-a-react-app/_index.md

 To publish your project to Cloudflare Workers, you'll need a few things:

 - A Cloudflare account, and access to the API keys for that account
+- A subscription to the Workers Unlimited plan
-- A Wrangler installation running locally on your machine, and access to the command-line
+- A Wrangler installation running locally on your machine
+- Access to the command-line

 If you don't have those things quite yet, don't worry.
-We'll walk through each of them and make sure we're ready to go, before you start creating your application.
+We'll walk through each of them and make sure we're ready to go before you start creating your application.

 In addition, we'll be using [create-react-app](https://github.com/facebook/create-react-app) to create the example project for this tutorial.
-No experience with React is needed, and you can easily take what you learn in this tutorial and apply it to other frameworks, such as Vue or Angular, and even static site frameworks like Gatsby, Hugo, and more.
+No experience with React is needed, and you can easily take what you learn in this tutorial and apply it to other frameworks, such as [Vue](https://vuejs.org/) or [Angular](https://angular.io), and even static site frameworks like [Gatsby](https://gatsbyjs.org), [Hugo](https://gohugo.io), and more.

 ## Create a static site